azyarashi/obsidian-typst-mate/README.md

 > [!WARNING]
 > (Android devices only) Android imposes strict limits on heap size, which may cause crashes when loading WebAssembly.
 Resolving this requires a rooted device or [support from the Obsidian team](https://forum.obsidian.md/t/enable-largeheap-in-obsidian-android-app-to-avoid-ooms/108119) (please `+1`).

-Network access is also required for installing Typst packages and for displaying lists of packages and symbols within Typst Tools.
+Network access is required to install Typst packages, and is also required by Typst Tools to display lists of packages and symbols and to use Detypify and Quiver.

 ### Reading Local Files (Desktop App only)